September 19 1862 Friday

 USA.
 A major reorganisation occurred in the high command of the Union western theatre.
-Following the departure of Major-General Henry Wager Halleck to Washington, DC, to become the General-in-Chief of the US Army, his command structure was belatedly dismantled.
+Long after the departure of Major-General Henry Wager Halleck to Washington, DC, to become the General-in-Chief of the US Army, his command structure was belatedly dismantled.

 The Department of Kansas was also discontinued and Kansas and Indian Territory were transferred to the Department of the Missouri.
 The Colorado Territory was transferred to a newly-established and autonomous District of Colorado.
 This provided much clearer and focused direction for the territorial commands west of the Mississippi.
 The Department of the Missouri now comprised Missouri, Arkansas, the parts of Kentucky and Tennessee west of the Tennessee River, and the Indian Territory.

 More significantly, the Department of the Mississippi was discontinued, and its jurisdiction over the District of West Tennessee ceased.
 The District of West Tennessee continued to exist as an autonomous territorial command reporting directly to the War Department.
 To all intents and purposes, it was a Department in scope and size, comprising the area around Fort Henry and Fort Donelson in Tennessee, and southwards to Corinth, Mississippi.
 It represented in effect the operational area of the Army of West Tennessee and the Army of the Mississippi.
 However, the rationalisation of this territorial command would not come until October.